 If you’d like to know more about my JOYful discoveries, you can read about them here.
 But for now, I’ll leave you with this key to being acceptable to God and approved by men.
 The Kingdom of God is really not based on your happiness.
 It is all about righteousness, and peace, and JOY in the Holy Spirit!

-I pray the peace of the Lord be with you all.
+I pray for the peace of the Lord to be with you all.
 And I wish every friend and reader, a JOYful New Year!